kalviumcommunity/S53_WeirdestInventions/README.md

  #### 🤜 Featured Behind the Scences => Highlight inventors and their journeys, providing a deeper understanding of the people behind the bizarre innovations.
  #### 🤜 User reactions => Based on the inventions the user can react to the invention and comment accordingly.

-### By incorporating these features, BizarreInnovations can be a engaging and dynamic platform that appeals to a wide audience interested in the unconventional and creative side of innovation.
+### By incorporating these features, BizarreInnovations can be a engaging and dynamic platform that appeals to a wide audience interested in the unconventional and creative side of innovation

 Deployed link - https://weirdest-inventions.onrender.com/
+Deployment Link for Landing Page - https://weirdestinventions.vercel.app/